curl/curl/docs/SECURITY-PROCESS.md

 transfers already need to have counter-measures established.

-If the problem avoids the regular counter-measures when it causes a never- ending transfer, it might very well be a security problem.
+If the problem avoids the regular counter-measures when it causes a never- ending transfer, it might be a security problem.

 ## Not practically possible